Efficient Video Prediction via Sparsely Conditioned Flow Matching: Introduction

 While the literature in video prediction is by now relatively rich \cite{denton2018stochastic,babaeizadeh2021fitvid, lee2018stochastic}, the quality of the predicted frames has been achieving realistic levels only recently \cite{ voleti2022mcvd,hoppe2022diffusion,harvey2022flexible,yang2022diffusion}.
 This has been mostly due to the exceptional complexity of this task and the difficulty of training models that can generalize well to unseen (but in-domain) data.

 To address these challenges, we propose a novel training procedure for video prediction that is computationally efficient and delivers high quality frame prediction.
 One of the key challenges of synthesizing realistic predicted frames is to ensure the temporal consistency of the generated sequence.
 To this aim, conditioning on as many past frames as possible is a desirable requirement.
-In fact, with only two past frames it is possible to predict only constant motions at test time, and for general complex motions, such as object interactions (e.g., a ball bouncing off a cube in CLEVRER~\cite{Yi2020CLEVRERCE}), many more frames are needed.
-However, conditioning on many past frames comes at a high computational cost.
-We identify two main approaches to address this issue: 1) models that take a fixed large window of past frames as input and 2) models that compress the past into a state, such as recurrent neural networks (RNNs) \cite{Babaeizadeh2018StochasticVV,denton2018stochastic,babaeizadeh2021fitvid}.
+In fact, with only two past frames it is possible to predict only constant motions at test time, and for general complex motions, such as object interactions (\eg, a ball bouncing off a cube in CLEVRER~\cite{Yi2020CLEVRERCE}), many more frames are needed.
+However, conditioning on many past frames comes either at the sacrifice of the video quality or at a high computational cost, as shown in Figure~\ref{fig:tradeoff}.
+In the literature, we see two main approaches to address these issues: 1) models that take a fixed large temporal window of past frames as input and 2) models that compress all the past into a state, such as recurrent neural networks (RNNs) \cite{Babaeizadeh2018StochasticVV,denton2018stochastic,babaeizadeh2021fitvid}.
 Fixed window models require considerable memory and computations both during training and at inference time.
 Although methods such as Flexible Diffusion~\cite{harvey2022flexible} can gain considerable performance by choosing carefully non contiguous past frames, their computational cost still remains demanding.
 RNNs also require considerable memory and computations resources at training time, as they always need to feed a sequence from the beginning to learn how to predict the next frame.
-Moreover, training these models is typically more challenging due to the vanishing gradients.
+Moreover, training these models is typically challenging due to the vanishing gradients.